egnor/wt32-eth01/README.md

 - **IO12 (MTDI):** At boot, must float or be pulled low or the chip won't work (wrong voltage).
 You can use this pin (especially for output) after booting, but make sure nothing pulls it high while booting.

-- **IO35, IO36, IO39:** These pins are input only, but are otherwise free to use.
+- **IO35, IO36, IO39:** These pins are input only and have no internal pullup/pulldown support, but are otherwise free to use.

 ## Physical dimensions and footprint